 Please take extra care while out on the roads and remember our Thanksgiving travel safety advice.
 This is one of the deadliest holiday travel times for American drivers, with around 400 people being killed each year in road accidents during the Thanksgiving weekend.
 Failure to wear seat belts, speeding, DWI, distracted driving and fatigued driving are the most frequent causes of deadly collisions during the Thanksgiving holidays.

 If you were involved in a holiday accident that was the fault of the other driver, don’t let yourself get stuck paying the bills.
-The Lakeland auto accident attorneys at the Rivas Law Group are here to see you get the compensation you deserve for any damages related to the accident.
-Call us at (877) 299-5539 to schedule a free consultation with one of our Lakeland personal injury attorneys.
+The Lutz auto accident attorneys at the Rivas Law Group are here to see you get the compensation you deserve for any damages related to the accident.
+Call us at (877) 299-5539 to schedule a free consultation with one of our personal injury attorneys.